 Elisa J. Hirsch is the Director of Digital Technology & Operations for the Network of Jewish Human Service Agencies.
 Elisa ensures the smooth day-to-day functioning of Network operations, managing data systems, surveys, webinars and other special projects.
 She has recently become a Zoom guru and has helped the Network pivot its offerings to the virtual space.
 Elisa comes to the Network having served most recently as the Manager of Community Outreach and Engagement and as a Planning & Allocations Associate with the Jewish Federation of Northern New Jersey.
 Previously, Elisa has held positions in Education both public and private, the food industry and on Wall Street.
 Elisa received her Bachelor of Arts in Journalism and Mass Media from Rutgers University and has done extensive graduate work in Digital Publishing.
 She lives in northern New Jersey with her husband and three daughters, son-in-law, and most recently, her Covid puppy, Barley.
 She is also your FairyMahjMother, as she is Northern New Jersey’s Mah Jongg instructor extraordinaire.

-Darcy Hirsh is the Director of Government Affairs at the Jewish Federations of North America in their Washington office.
+Darcy Hirsh is Managing Director, Public Affairs at the Jewish Federations of North America.
 She also serves as Washington Representative to NJHSA.

 Darcy was most recently the Director of Virginia and D.C.
 Government and Community Relations at the Jewish Community Relations Council of Greater Washington.
 In this role, she advocated before local, state, and federal government officials on issues of importance to the Jewish community including support for social services, maintaining the separation of church and state, and combating anti-Semitism and other forms of bias.
 Darcy previously served as the Associate Director of the Anti-Defamation League Washington, D.C.
 Regional office and prior to that, as Director of Day School Advocacy at UJA-Federation of New York.
 She holds a JD from the Benjamin N. Cardozo School of Law, an MTS from Harvard Divinity School, and a BA in Religious Studies from Barnard College.